novakmi/plantumlbuilder/README.md

 http://bitbucket.org/novakmi/plantumlbuilder/downloads

 With the `plantumlbuilder` any `PlantUML` diagram can be created/programmed with use of `plant` keyword.
-With use of plugins (e.g. `PlantUmlBuilderSeqPlugin`) addtional syntax (for specific diagram type) can be added.
+With use of plugins (e.g. `PlantUmlBuilderSeqPlugin`) additional syntax (for specific diagram type) can be added.

 **Example**: